Gradient flows for empirical Bayes in high-dimensional linear models: Experiments

-\textbf{Variable reparametrization.} It is understood that the approximation accuracy of ULA for continuous-time Langevin dynamics improves with the smoothness of the log-density of its stationary distribution \cite{vempala2019rapid,balasubramanian2022towards}.
+It is understood that the approximation accuracy of ULA for its continuous-time Langevin diffusion improves with the smoothness of the log-density of its stationary distribution \citep{vempala2019rapid,balasubramanian2022towards}, and a smoother log-density will also allow for larger step sizes and faster convergence.
 In the parametrization by $\bvarphi$, the negative Hessian of the log-posterior-density is (by Tweedie's formula)